-iii.
-The Association shall make all arrangements, take all receipts and pay all expenses for the Final.
+- iii.
+The Association shall make all arrangements, take all receipts and pay all expenses for the Final. - xv.

-iv.
 A set of 16 Trophies shall be provided for each team in the Final.

-- a.
-Registered referees (and assistant referees where approved by the Association) shall be appointed in a manner approved by the Association for all Competition Matches. - b.
+- cc.
+Registered referees (and assistant referees where approved by the Association) shall be appointed in a manner approved by the Association for all Competition Matches. - dd.
 In the event of the non-appearance of the appointed referee the appointed senior assistant referee shall take charge and a substitute assistant referee appointed by the competing Teams.
-Individuals under the age of 16 must not participate either as a referee or assistant referee in any Competition Match. - c.
+Individuals under the age of 16 must not participate either as a referee or assistant referee in any Competition Match. - ee.
 Where assistant referees are not appointed each Team shall provide a Club assistant referee.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - d.
-The appointed referee shall have power to decide as to the fitness of the Ground in all Competition Matches and that decision shall be final, subject to the determination of the Local Authority or the owners of a Ground, which must be accepted. - e. i.
-Match Officials appointed under this Rule shall be paid a match fee in accordance with the Fees Tariff and travel expenses at the mileage rate published in the Referees Monthly Appointment Letter.
+Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff. - ff.
+The appointed referee shall have power to decide as to the fitness of the Ground in all Competition Matches and that decision shall be final, subject to the determination of the Local Authority or the owners of a Ground, which must be accepted.

+gg. i.
+Match Officials appointed under this Rule shall be paid a match fee, inclusive of travel expenses, in accordance with the Fees Tariff.